PoxApp/PoxApp/src/assets/ai/README.md

 Copyright (c) by Dr. Alexander Thieme 2022.
-This model is not part of PoxApp.
+The files in this folder are not part of PoxApp.
 Usage only with permission.